meb-team/PlasSuite/PlasAnnot/README.md

 # PlasAnnot

-PlasPredict takes an input assembly and annotate this assembly.
+PlasAnnot takes an input assembly and annotate this assembly.
 To annotate, prokka is used, with Resfams profile in priority to identify resistances.
 Pipeline also draw circular contigs and linear contigs >= 10kb.